-The Financial Services Compensation Scheme (FSCS), as approved by the Prudential Regulation Authority (PRA), provides protection for the customers (for Trust schemes this is the Trustee) of authorised firms such as Aviva.
+The Financial Services Compensation Scheme (FSCS), as approved by the Prudential Regulation Authority (PRA), provides protection for the customers of authorised firms such as Aviva.
 This means the FSCS can pay compensation to customers invested in funds directly managed by Aviva if a financial firm becomes unable, or likely to be unable, to pay claims against it.